kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/bookinfo-canary.md

 [Istio](https://istio.io/)，as an open source service mesh, provides powerful traffic management which makes canary release of a microservice possible. **Canary release** provides canary rollouts, and staged rollouts with percentage-based traffic splits.

-> The following paragragh is from [Istio](https://istio.io/docs/concepts/traffic-management/) official website.
+> The following paragraph is from [Istio](https://istio.io/docs/concepts/traffic-management/) official website.

 Istio’s traffic routing rules let you easily control the flow of traffic and API calls between services.
 Istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries, and makes it easy to set up important tasks like A/B testing, canary rollouts, and staged rollouts with percentage-based traffic splits.
 It also provides out-of-box failure recovery features that help make your application more robust against failures of dependent services or the network.